macromuseum/macromuseum.github.io/_posts/2017-09-18-data-science-for-ecologists.md

 - analysing amounts of green space in cities
 - visualising brand identities

-There were applications in banking, agriculture, food production, utlities, medicine, transport, architecture, car industry, advertising, manufacturing, auditting, government departments, insurance, pharmaceuticals, consulting, computing, NGOs.
+There were applications in banking, agriculture, food production, utilities, medicine, transport, architecture, car industry, advertising, manufacturing, auditing, government departments, insurance, pharmaceuticals, consulting, computing, NGOs.

+There are some more details on some talks in this blog post by [David Smith](https://www.r-bloggers.com/recap-applications-of-r-at-earl-london-2017/).

 ### What types of companies have data scientists?
 Companies I saw represented at EARL (sorry these are UK centric):